illiasaveliev/image-viewer/docs/part1/part.md

     using Newtonsoft.Json.Serialization;
     ```

-7. Enter the S3 Bucket name (AppS3Bucket) into **appsettings.json** file.
+7. Enter the S3 Bucket name **image-viewer-images** or similar unique name into **appsettings.json** file as **AppS3Bucket** value.
+This bucket will store images.
 8. Build the project.
 Check that it compiled without errors.

-9. Publish
+## Deploy API Project to AWS

+1. Select **Publish to AWS Lambda...** option in the project menu

     ![alt text](3.png)

-10. In the opened dialog enter Stack Name
+2. In the opened dialog enter **Stack Name**

     ![alt text](4.png)

-11. Create a new S3 Bucket.
-Press New button and come up with a unique bucket name.
+3. Create a new S3 Bucket.
+Press the **New** button and come up with a unique bucket name.
 This bucket will be used for deployments.
 It will store archive with compiled binaries and CloudFormation template.

     ![alt text](5.png)

-12. Press Next button.
-In the new dialog enter the BucketName where images will be stored.
+4. Press the **Next** button.
+In the new dialog enter the **BucketName** (from the **appsettings.json** file) where images will be stored.

     ![alt text](6.png)

-13. Double check the used profile, region and other settings and press **Publish**.
+5. Double check the used profile, region and other settings and press **Publish**.
-14. Check publish status.
+6. Check publish status.
 Wait for the **CREATE_COMPLETE** state.

     ![alt text](7.png)

-15. Test that APIs are working.
+7. Test that APIs are working.

     - Upload test image to S3.
-Open AWS Management Console and go to S3 service.
+Open **AWS Management Console** and go to **S3** service.
     - Select the created bucket for images.
-Press upload and choose any image on your computer.
+Press **Upload** and choose any image on your computer.
     - Look at the stack outputs in the Visual Studio and grab the created API’s url.
-Copy AWS Serverless URL value, add /api/s3proxy/ suffix to it and call.
+Copy **AWS Serverless URL** value, add **/api/s3proxy/** suffix to it and call.
 For example, <https://x8tvwsuzlj.execute-api.eu-west-1.amazonaws.com/Prod/api/s3proxy/>
     - The request should return the list of uploaded S3 Images.

+Great, we have working APIs, then we need to secure them [Part 2 – Secure your application](../part2/part.md)